 Now let’s see the basics of credit card cash advance.

 The process of withdrawing cash with a debit card at an ATM machine is similar to that of withdrawing money with your credit card and this is what is called ‘’Credit Card Cash Advance”

 The only difference is the terms used to define them for credit card withdrawal.
 It is called ’Credit Card Cash Advance’’ while a debit card is called card withdrawal.

 Using your credit card to access funds is essentially borrowing money from your credit card company, and they charge your account.

-This cost you because it normally has a percentage rate (APR) and not just that you also have a limit of cash which you can advance and that is termed as credit card line.
+This costs you because it normally has a percentage rate (APR) and not just that you also have a limit of cash which you can advance and that is termed as a credit card line.

 When to consider using a cash advance?

 Credit Card Cash advances are considered to be a significant source of getting money, especially if you have an emergency, it is a dependable source.